Our Artists’ Reflections on Landscape

 Rob made inflatable props and scenery for pop concerts over the last 40 years before retiring.
 Now he enjoys making figurative work in clay fired to stoneware, suitable for garden display.

-Rob’s chosen work was from his resin figure series.
-“The pose represents a flying figure pulling out of a dangerous downward descent.
-An image of hope for the environment.”
+Rob now makes chiefly stoneware pieces.
+These figures are in Woods metal, based on wax originals.
+‘The pose represents a flying figure pulling out of a dangerous downward descent.
+An image of hope for the environment.’
+(Suffolk)

 Multidisciplinary visual artist, curator and facilitator Jane celebrates the changing character of nature and climate in her work.
 She explores growth, change of colours, textures, light and the wildlife in the natural environment to inspire her practice.